Find Trade Colleges

 Find Schools Near

-Life As a Metal and Plastic Rolling Machine Setter, Operator, and Tender
+What Does it Take to Be a Metal and Plastic Rolling Machine Setter, Operator, and Tender?

 • Select rolls, dies, roll stands, and chucks from data charts to form specified contours and to fabricate products.

-Below is a list of the skills most Metal and Plastic Rolling Machine Setters, Operators, and Tenders say are important on the job.
+Metal and Plastic Rolling Machine Setters, Operators, and Tenders state the following job skills are important in their day-to-day work.

 Operation and Control: Controlling operations of equipment or systems.